danielpodrazka/editor-mcp/README.md

 - `ENABLE_JS_SYNTAX_CHECK`: Controls whether JavaScript/JSX syntax checking is enabled (default: 1)
   - Set to "0", "false", or "no" to disable JavaScript syntax checking
   - Useful if you don't have Babel and related dependencies installed
+- `FAIL_ON_PYTHON_SYNTAX_ERROR`: Controls whether Python syntax errors automatically cancel the overwrite operation (default: 1)
+  - When enabled, syntax errors in Python files will cause the overwrite action to be automatically cancelled
+  - The lines will remain selected so you can fix the error and try again
+- `FAIL_ON_JS_SYNTAX_ERROR`: Controls whether JavaScript/JSX syntax errors automatically cancel the overwrite operation (default: 0)
+  - When enabled, syntax errors in JavaScript/JSX files will cause the overwrite action to be automatically cancelled
+  - The lines will remain selected so you can fix the error and try again

 ## Development